State Fiscal Service of Ukraine: Establishing of SFS

 SFS has the authority directly and through the created regional offices.
 There are units of the tax police in the SFS and its regional bodies.

 To agree to resolve issues within the competence of SFS and discussing areas of activity the SFS-board can be formed.

-SFS is a legal entity, has a seal with the State Emblem of Ukraine, custom forms, accounts in the Treasury.
+SFS is a legal entity, has a seal with the State Emblem of Ukraine, custom forms, and accounts in the Treasury.

 State Fiscal Service, as expected, combining the powers of tax authorities, customs and financial police.
 It entered into conflict with previous intentions of the Prime Minister Yatsenyuk, under whose leadership a political decision to restore the function separated by tax and customs services was taken.

 Human resource

 Senior Executives

 The SFS is headed by the Head of State Fiscal Service.
 There are two deputies of the Head of State Fiscal Service.
 Both Head of SFS and deputies are appointed and dismissed by the Prime Minister of Ukraine with the consent of the Cabinet of Ministers of Ukraine.